 Elizabeth’s bridal bouquet consisted of white orchids and contained a sprig of myrtle, a tradition started by Queen Victoria.

 Diana’s massive bouquet was largely constructed of white garden roses (with a sprig of myrtle), while Catherine’s understated (in size) bouquet featured seasonal, local flowers lily-of-the-valley, hyacinth, myrtle, ivy and sweet William.

-Though it has been announced high-fashion floral designer Phillipa Craddock will design the arrangements for Harry and Meghan’s wedding, exact information on the bridal bouquet remains under wraps.
-According to Buckingham Palace, for the arrangements Craddock “will use flowers and plants that are in season and blooming naturally in May, including branches of beech, birch and hornbeam, as well as white garden roses, peonies and foxgloves.”
+Phillipa Craddock designed the arrangements for Harry and Meghan’s wedding, and used “flowers and plants that are in season and blooming naturally in May, including branches of beech, birch and hornbeam, as well as white garden roses, peonies and foxgloves.”
 The use of white garden roses is a sweet nod to Harry’s mother Diana, who favored the roses.

 Perhaps the biggest break in tradition at Harry and Meghan’s wedding will be the lack of a kiss on the balcony at Buckingham Palace.